0777 299 904 trade@aycascommodities.com Rosedale, Sam Nujoma St, Harare

 • Phytosanitary certified at origin

-Sources: South Africa · Zambia · Malawi
+Sources: Zimbabwe (Non-GMO white maize) · South Africa · Zambia · Malawi

 Buyers: Roller millers, stockfeed manufacturers, industrial food processors